 Marylaine: Thanks, Debbie, for one of the most interesting exchanges I've had.
 I'd like to close by sharing with my readers the quote from Jacob Bronowski you use as a signature on your e-mail:

-It is important that students bring a certain ragamuffin barefoot irreverence to their studies; they are not here to worship what is known,
+It is important that students bring a certain ragamuffin barefoot irreverence to their studies; they are not here to worship what is known, but to question it.

 You are welcome to copy and distribute or e-mail any of my own articles (but not those by my guest writers) as long as you retain this copyright statement:

 Ex Libris: an E-Zine for Librarians and Other Information Junkies.